From the ground

 One firefighter, one hand tool, a big landscape.

-A trail camera on McDuff Ridge.
+A trail camera on Sage Canyon.
 One frame every five minutes.
 It caught the whole thing -- from clear morning sky to a valley choked with smoke, helicopters, and DC-10 tankers.

 drag to mark something